Oklahoma vs. Kansas NCAA Football Odds, Plays and Insights | October 23, 2021

 Kansas Stats and Trends

-- Kansas' games this year have hit the over four times in five opportunities (80%).
+- Kansas' games this season have gone over the point total four times in five opportunities (80%).

-- In games that Kansas totals more than 378.4 yards, the team is 0-2 against the spread and 0-2 overall.
+- Kansas is 0-2 against the spread and 0-2 overall when the team piles up more than 378.4 yards.

 - This year the Jayhawks have six turnovers, five fewer than the Sooners have takeaways (11).